Moerenuma Park: Outline

 The Tetra Mound, an object with triangle stainless steels (one of the creations of Isamu Noguchi) is placed in the western side.
 Several events have been held in the square close by.
 The Mt.
 Moere occupies large part of the park.
 It is 62 metres high, which enables visitors to overlook the landscape of the park and northern part of the Sapporo city.
 More playground equipment is near the Forest of Cherry Trees and the Moere Beach, which is a shallow pond open during summer.

 A 150-metre canal, the Aqua Plaza, is in the centre of the park, and the Sea Fountain is constructed near the canal.
 The fountain reaches 25 meters high when it jets out, and it is closed during winter.
 The monument called Music Shell is used as the musical venue.
 It is shaped to imitate two shells swelling up from the ground — as the name indicates.

 The park contains sports grounds such as a tennis court, baseball field and athletic field.
 These are opened from April to November.
 Registration to use these facilities is required at the management office.
 Visitors can rent bicycles.
-In winter, as some facilities in closed; people can enjoy cross-country skiing in the park instead.
+As some park facilities are closed during the winter months, visitors can enjoy cross-country skiing in the park instead.
 Courses are set up, which enable visitors to view objects in the park whilst skiing.
 Cross-country skiing equipment is lent at the office in the glass pyramid.

 Nearby

-Close to Moerenuma Park, there is the Sapporo Satoland — a theme park focusing on agriculture and one of the venues of the Sapporo Snow Festival.
+Close to Moerenuma Park, there is the Sapporo Satoland – a theme park focusing on agriculture and one of the venues of the Sapporo Snow Festival.
 The Sapporo Community Dome, an indoor stadium which is often used as a venue for some sports events, and the Okadama Airport are close to the park.